kraglik/kraft/README.md

 Kraft uses chain rule under the hood.
 There's a simplified implementation of this rule in the `_overview/one_file_framework.py` file, Kraft mostly follows ideas expressed in that file.

+## MNIST example

+There's a file called `mnist_example.py`.
+It contains an example of this framework application to a MNIST problem, with precision ~= 97-98%.
+It features convolutional layers, regularization mechanisms (Dropout, L1/L2 regularization), and Cross Entropy loss